dcloudio/hbuilderx-extension-docs/en/Tutorial/localizedLanguage.md

 You can switch language between `English` and `Chinese Traditional`.

-You can also `make your own` languages, such as Japanese, Korean, and French.
+You can also `make your own` language packs, such as Japanese, Korean, and French.

 ## Switch Language